Teaching Reading in the EFL Classroom

 Guessing and Predicting from Context

 Students also need to be taught to guess the meanings of words based on the context of the reading and to draw from the reading an ability to predict what might happen in the next paragraph.
 Links below will lead to more information on these skills.
+The short videos below are fun and well done explanations of guessing and predicting.

 Teaching Reading – read the entire section and subsections